daraolayebi/daraolayebi/README.md

 I have 4+ years of hands-on experience building websites and applications, and developing a strong understanding of what separates a good product from a great product.
 I love the work that I do, specifically because I get to build solutions that make life easier for people and communities.

 I'm very passionate about mentoring other women who are keen to get into the tech space.
-In the past, I have partnered with CodeCollabs and Black Girls In Tech , and have since attained a number of mentees based in different cities across the world.
+In the past, I have partnered with CodeCollabs and Black Girls In Tech, and am always open to taking on more mentees anywhere in the world.

 I currently work at a startup that's focused on crypto-based solutions for Africans.